Folasewa/Alzheimer_Disease_Classification_Via_EEG_Signal_Features/README.md

 │   ├── main.py                #This script runs the entire EEG pipeline from preprocessing to statistical test

-│-- tests/                                      # Python scripts for performing unit tests │   ├── test_classification_model.py            # unit and integration testing for the classification pipeline │   ├── test_complexity_metrics_extraction.py   # unit and integration testing for the complexity metrics extraction │   ├── test_epoch_extraction.py  # unit and integration testing for the epoch extraction
+│-- tests/                                      # Python scripts for performing unit and integration tests │   ├── test_classification_model.py            # unit and integration testing for the classification pipeline │   ├── test_complexity_metrics_extraction.py   # unit and integration testing for the complexity metrics extraction │   ├── test_epoch_extraction.py  # unit and integration testing for the epoch extraction